Rishi Sunak: A quick guide to the UK’s next prime minister

 He lost to Liz Truss in September, but she resigned six weeks later.
 In the latest leadership contest, Mr Sunak racked up the support of his fellow MPs early, and fast.
 He crossed the 100 nominations he needed long before the deadline - including from MPs that had previously backed Truss or Boris Johnson.

-He "predicted" financial problems under Truss
+He 'predicted' financial problems under Truss

 He clashed with the former PM during the previous leadership race, claiming her plan to borrow money during an inflation crisis was a "fairytale" that would plunge the economy into chaos.